Skip to content

 The effect of the doc change is that panics created in loop body are not catch-able in the iterator function.

-(Another explanation: the panics created in loop bodies don't propagate to iterator functions.)
+(Another explanation: the panics created in loop bodies don't propagate to iterator functions.
+The yield call just returns a false when panicking,)

 For example, the following two programs should have the same behavior, but they don't in 1.24.0 implementation.
 This is weird to users.
 By adopting the above explanations, then their behavior will become the same (the two recover calls should be both no-op).